PJDuszynski/PJDuszynski/README.md

-Creating AI is a bad idea and we should probably stop.
+Creating AI is a bad idea and we should stop.